code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 mvn spring-boot:run
 ```

-As mentioned earlier the service WSDL is exposed on the following endpoint: [http://localhost:9090/codenotfound/ws/helloworld.wsdl](http://localhost:9090/codenotfound/ws/helloworld.wsdl).
-This can be verified by opening it in a browser.
+As mentioned earlier, the service WSDL is exposed on the following endpoint: [http://localhost:9090/codenotfound/ws/helloworld.wsdl](http://localhost:9090/codenotfound/ws/helloworld.wsdl).
+This can be verified by opening it in a browser as shown below.

 <figure>
     <img src="{{ site.url }}/assets/images/posts/spring-ws/hello-world-wsdl.png" alt="hello world wsdl">